 This leaves you with hundreds and even thousands of applications to sift through.
 You could be investing time trying to attract a particular candidate throughout the application process, only to find out that they have taken an internship with your competitor, or even worse, turned down your graduate offer for one from your competitor.
 That’s a lot of lost time and effort, and you might have missed out on those candidates that had desperately wanted to work for your company specifically.

 The reality is there is no adequate replacement for intent.
 Employees that are committed to your company are the ones that work the best, create the biggest impact, and are there for the long haul.
 They are the ones you need to prioritize to get the best talent for your organization.
-So it can’t hurt to generate some ‘positive friction’ – a small yet surmountable hurdle like a virtual work experience program that showcases genuine intent.
+So it can’t hurt to generate some ‘positive friction’ – a small yet surmountable hurdle like a virtual job simulation that showcases genuine intent.
 You can read more about positive friction here.

 8. Solve the diversity and inclusion issue by thinking creatively about access